 Some changes may be needed to take out offensive content or parts that may be censored.

 There are times when video games contain dialogs, texts, or graphics that might offend certain people, create confusion, or make the game prone to censorship.
 They may contain curses deemed too obscene or suggestive.
 There may be images used as references by the characters in the game that can adversely affect commercial viability.
 The game may feature racist or culturally and politically sensitive remarks.
 The dialogues may stir controversies that would generate bad publicity for the game.
-Moreover, the game may appear similar to some other game released earlier.
+Moreover, the game may appear similar to some other games released earlier.

 A game wherein the lead character lambasts communism or promotes Falun Gong, for example, will not do well in the Chinese market.
 Something that casually mentions the swastika (along with images of it) will be deemed highly offensive.
 Similarly, a game that makes fun of Islamic figures or makes light of terrorism-related terms can lead to serious consequences.